 Luggage may be kept in the common storage room of any hall.
 Housekeeping service is provided for the common hallways, hall bathrooms and lounges.
 Residents are responsible for the upkeep of their own rooms.
 All rooms are equipped with a network jack for each resident to access the Internet through the University server.

-The housing contract for any on campus location is for one academic year.
-However, undergraduate halls are closed during holiday break periods (Christmas break and spring break).
-Housing contracts broken during the fall semester are subject to a $500 Contract Breakage Fee.
-Any fall resident that qualifies for 'commuter status' mid-year may do so at semester break for the following spring term without penalty.
-Students breaking the contract during the spring semester are charged a $500.00 contract breakage fee which will be placed against the account of the student in the Business Office.
+The housing contract for any on campus location is fully binding for the academic year.
+However, undergraduate halls are closed during official holiday break periods (Thanksgiving break, Christmas break and spring break).
+Housing contracts broken at any point during the academic year are subject to a $500 Contract Breakage Fee which will be placed against the account of the student in the Business Office.
 Contracts broken mid-semester are also subject to the REFUND RULES below:

 Each week is calculated from the last day of the academic add/drop period.
 A week is seven calendar days long beginning immediately after the closing of the add/drop period.
 Refer to the General Bulletin for the official ending date of the add/drop period for the semester of withdrawal.